Remote State Estimation over a Wearing Channel: Information Freshness vs. Channel Aging: System Model and Problem Formulation

-where $\tau_\textrm{D}>1$ represents the amount of wear incurred with each transmission.
-The AoC summarizes the aging effect through the history of all sensor actions.
-Fig.~\ref{fig:AoC} shows the evolution of the AoC in different timelines.
+where $\tau_\text{D}>1$ represents the amount of wear incurred by each transmission.
+The AoC summarizes the accumulated channel degradation caused by natural aging and channel usage.
+Fig.~\ref{fig:AoC} shows the evolution of the AoC over different timelines.

-Let $h_t = 1$ denote a good channel condition at epoch $t$, and $h_t = 0$ otherwise.
+Let $h_{t}=1$ denote a successful transmission at decision epoch $t$, and $h_{t}=0$ denote an unsuccessful transmission.
 The channel reliability is time-varying and deteriorates with the AoC.
-In particular, the probability of a successful transmission is
+In particular, the probability of a successful transmission at the $t$th epoch is